pin0S/learningML/log.md

 Thoughts: Really happy I passed was concerned about linear alegra.
 Although I think I have only touched the sides of the course, my main aim is to get to where I am training my own models as quickly as possible as that is how I learn best.

 I may have said this already but 3Blue1Brown is such a fantastic resources, that dude is amazing.

+## Day 11: August 16, 2018

+Today's Progress: I had to revisit Octave, the syntax wasn't clear

+Thoughts: I definitely rushed through that section, key learning and I keep saying this is been patient.
+If I look at how far I've come from day 1 it is already crazy progress so no need to rush obviously this is longer than a 100 day journey it will gone on long after I've finsihed my 100 day log.

+Looking forward to the weekend with friends, although a little melancholy I won't be able to dedicate 8 hours + to ML.
+I will still get my 1-2 hours in.